 SSH tunneling is used to access servers on private networks (those not publicly accessible to the internet).
-Internal allows you to SSH tunnel into the following data sources: MySQL, PostgreSQL, and MongoDB.
+Internal allows you to SSH tunnel into the following data sources: PostgreSQL, Microsoft SQL Server, and MongoDB.

 In the Add Data Source screen, select your database, add in your connection details and check the “SSH tunneling” checkbox.
 A new section will appear for you to provide your bastion user, host, and port.
 At the bottom, you’ll also find your SSH public key for Internal.